wagov/wasocshared/docs/advisories/20230615001-Mitigating-Risk-from-Internet-Exposed-Management-Interfaces.md

 ![Acceptable use case – networked management interfaces only accessible from management network through management jumpbox.](../images/ManagementIntExample.png)

 Additional references listed below can give further information and context to the above advisory.
+WA SOC will reach out to agencies if these management interfaces are detected on the internet to help address cybersecurity risk.

 ## Additional References